Spring Break Program in London

 Spring Break in London and English Course Credit!

-Register for ENG 354: Playing at the Edges (The Modern City) and spend Spring Break in the City of Sherlock and Harry Potter!
+Register for ENG 378 - Children’s Literature and spend Spring Break in the City of Sherlock and Harry Potter!

 Over nine days and nights, we will take in the history of the city from the banks of the Thames and beyond; visit key sites connected to our coursework (see below); take in shows in some of London’s legendary venues; sample the pub life for which the city is famous; take day trips outside the city, traveling by train (Oxford) and by boat (Hampton Court Palace); while leaving plenty of free time for folks to explore the city and its environs on their own.